l8e-org/locomotive/README.md

-# Locomotive is a headless ERP
+# Locomotive - Headless ERP For Small And Medium Business

 **Work in progress**